ohira-s/PicoFM_Synth/Doc/UsersManual.md

 |SAVE|Save the current sound parameters.|BT6|
 |LOAD|Load a sound parameters.|BT7|
 |SAMPLING|Sample sound to generate wave shape data.|BT5|

+### 5-3.
+Timing of changing the synthesizer settings
+It takes from 1 to 3 seconds to change the synthesizer settings when the parameters have been changed.
+So PiFM+S don't change the synthesizer settings whenever any parameter has been changed immediately.
+It happens timings as below.

+	1) Any parameter change has not happened for a while.
+	2) Any MIDI-IN has come.

+You can't edit any parameter and play PiFM+S during the synthesizer setting process.
+Wait for finishing it.
+The rotary encoder's CH8 LED turns on in blue in this process.

 ## 6. SOUND MAIN